What Is LASIK?

 - Some conditions, such as cataracts and glaucoma, cannot be treated through laser vision correction

 LASIK eye surgery has become the most popular vision surgery in the country.
 More than one million Americans undergo LASIK each year.
 LASIK surgery statistics gathered by the FDA indicate that complications occur in just 1 to 5 percent of patients.
-In most cases, LASIK treatment provides patients with exceptional results, with many patients experiencing 20/20 vision or better following LASIK eye surgery.
+In most cases, treatment provides patients with exceptional results, with many patients experiencing 20/20 vision or better following surgery.
 When comparing LASIK to other eye care treatments, the advantages become evident.

 The cost of LASIK eye surgery continues to drop as the surgery is further refined, more patients are seeking treatment, and technology continues to advance.
-LASIK cost can vary based on the patient's degree of refractive error and the area of the country the procedure is performed.
-On average, LASIK surgery can cost in the neighborhood of $1,000 - $2,000 per eye.
-What many patients don't know, however, is that there are numerous LASIK financing options available that can help decrease or disperse the fee.
+Cost can vary based on the patient's degree of refractive error and the area of the country the procedure is performed.
+On average, surgery can cost in the neighborhood of $1,000 - $2,000 per eye.
+What many patients don't know, however, is that there are numerous financing options available that can help decrease or disperse the fee.